Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

 raid-wide *Shockwave Pulsar*.
 The boss will then target the first player in aggro with *Black Halo*, a two-player tankbuster cleave.

-## Apocalypse - Permaswap, Safespot Colour
+## Apocalypse（アポカリプス） - Permaswap, Apocalypse Colour

 The boss will be targetable for the duration of this mechanic.